-Why hasn’t that person accepted your LinkedIn invitation?
-I’m sure it’s not that they don’t love you or that you aren’t fabulously skilled.
-It might be that they’ve created themselves multiple accounts (quite common) and don’t check the email that you sent your invite to.
-They may simply not use LinkedIn.
-It could be they’ve forgotten their password and haven’t checked it since they turned on their account.
-You only get 3000 invitations on LinkedIn* so use them wisely!
+Do you have a lot of unanswered LinkedIn invitations?
+I’m sure it’s not that they don’t think you’re great or that you aren’t fabulously skilled.
+It might be that some of your invitees have created themselves multiple accounts (quite common) or don’t check the email that your invites have been sent to.
+Some of them simply don’t use LinkedIn.
+A few have forgotten their passwords and haven’t checked it since they turned on their accounts.

 You can also use this “take back” if you’ve invited someone by mistake or have second thoughts about connecting.
 I was testing a Connect button during a LinkedIn lesson with a client and accidentally invited someone I totally did not know.
 I went and took back the invite the next day.

 Reminder: simply connecting with others on LinkedIn doesn’t make magic happen.
 This is a digital representation of your physical network.
 When you need information, services, help, or work, your network is where you go.
 LinkedIn simply makes it easier to know the skills and abilities of your network.
 See this blog about why LinkedIn is the place professionals do business or read my LinkedIn blog category to get your fill on the subject.

 *I have heard that you can request more from Customer Service, though I don’t know how effective that is but here are two emails I’ve found for this need: customer_service@LinkedIn.com or firstname.lastname@example.org